tobixen/thrash-protect/README.rst

 Simple-Stupid user-space program protecting a linux host from thrashing.

-The script attempts to detect thrashing situations and temporary stop rogue processes, hopefully before things get too much out of control, hopefully giving a sysadm enough time to investigate and handle the situation if there is a sysadm around, and if not - hopefully allowing boxes to become just slightly degraded instead of completely thrashed, all until the offending processes ends or the oom killer kicks in.
+The script attempts to detect thrashing situations and stop rogue processes for short intervals.
+It works a bit like the ABS break on the car - hopefully allowing a sysadmin to get control over the situation despite the thrashing - or eventually letting the box become slightly degraded instead of completely thrashed (until the rogue process ends or gets killed by the oom killer).

-As of 2014-09, the development seems to have stagnated - for the very simple reason that it seems to work well enough for me.
+There commit rate has been fairly low during the last few years - for the very simple reason that it seems to work well enough.

 Problem
 -------